antistereov/singularity-core/libs/core/README.md

 ## ⚡ Why Use This?

 - ✅ **Batteries Included:** Authentication with 2FA and email verification, content management, file storage, and key rotation already set up.
 - ✅ **Production-Ready by Default:** All components are built with real-world usage and scalability in mind.
+This foundation is built on [Spring Boot](https://spring.io/projects/spring-boot), ensuring a reliable, mature, and modern technology stack.
 - ✅ **Open & Extensible:** Contributions welcome!
 Let’s refine this into a toolkit others can benefit from too.

 ## 🔐 Features at a Glance